VA loans have no down payment and do not require mortgage insurance.

 Step 2: Submit a written request and requisite documents at an RLC

 RLC is the acronym for Regional Loan Center.
 The VA has multiple RLCs dotting the American landscape that have jurisdiction over well-defined areas.
 The association would have to apply the local RLC with jurisdiction in the condominium’s area.
 This is a list of all VA RLCs.

 It is important to note two peculiar things about regional LCs.
 The first is that RLCs do not ask for the same number of documents.
 That is, they differ on what documents they request from the association or manager.

-Condos are a great way to live in the area you want to be in without paying a premium price.
+Condos are a great way to live in the area you want to be without paying a premium price.
 You can use a VA loan to buy a condo as long as it’s a VA approved condo.
-You can search a list of condos approved by the VA here.
+You can search for a list of condos approved by the VA here.